National Diet: Composition

 Candidates for the lower house must be 25 years old or older and 30 years or older for the upper house.
 All candidates must be Japanese nationals.
 Under Article 49 of Japan's Constitution, Diet members are paid about ¥1.3 million a month in salary.
-Each lawmaker is entitled to employ three secretaries with taxpayer funds, free Shinkansen tickets, and four round-trip airplane tickets a month to enable them to travel back and forth to their home districts.
+Each lawmaker is entitled to employ three secretaries with taxpayer funds, and to receive free Shinkansen tickets, and four round-trip airplane tickets a month to enable them to travel back and forth to their home districts.

 Powers

 Article 41 of the Constitution describes the National Diet as "the highest organ of State power" and "the sole law-making organ of the State".
 This statement is in forceful contrast to the Meiji Constitution, which described the Emperor as the one who exercised legislative power with the consent of the Diet.
 The Diet's responsibilities include not only the making of laws but also the approval of the annual national budget that the government submits and the ratification of treaties.
 It can also initiate draft constitutional amendments, which, if approved, must be presented to the people in a referendum.
 The Diet may conduct "investigations in relation to government" (Article 62).

 The Prime Minister must be designated by Diet resolution, establishing the principle of legislative supremacy over executive government agencies (Article 67).
-The government can also be dissolved by the Diet if it passes a motion of no confidence introduced by fifty members of the House of Representatives.
+The government can also be dissolved by the Diet if the House of Representatives passes a motion of no confidence introduced by fifty members of the House of Representatives.
 Government officials, including the Prime Minister and Cabinet members, are required to appear before Diet investigative committees and answer inquiries.
 The Diet also has the power to impeach judges convicted of criminal or irregular conduct.

 In most circumstances, in order to become law a bill must be first passed by both houses of the Diet and then promulgated by the Emperor.
 This role of the Emperor is similar to the Royal Assent in some other nations; however, the Emperor cannot refuse to promulgate a law and therefore his legislative role is merely a formality.

 The House of Representatives is the more powerful chamber of the Diet.
 While the House of Representatives cannot usually overrule the House of Councillors on a bill, the House of Councillors can only delay the adoption of a budget or a treaty that has been approved by the House of Representatives, and the House of Councillors has almost no power at all to prevent the lower house from selecting any Prime Minister it wishes.
 Furthermore, once appointed it is the confidence of the House of Representatives alone that the Prime Minister must enjoy in order to continue in office.
 The House of Representatives can overrule the upper house in the following circumstances: